 - No, it's not.
 Some think it is faster - it isn't.
 Zypper downloads the differences of packages (instead of the full package) from several servers at once.
 Thanks to Mirrorbrain the openSUSE mirror infrastructure can't be beaten.
 Moreover, zypper has the fastest dependency solver in the world - and also the most accurate.
 It offers alternatives if problems are found instead of just bailing out with an error message like apt-get does.
 The one thing that makes people think zypper is slow is because by default, it updates the repositories any time you use zypper.
 This can be disabled easily, however.
 It is there to make sure you always have the latest repository information.
 Our repositories update on average far more often than Ubuntu's as many openSUSE users have a large number of OBS repositories.
 OBS makes delivering new software so easy for packages that they do it all the time...
 But if you disable the auto-update and use zypper ref manually, it beats apt-get any time.

 - but Ubuntu offers Enterprise Long Term Support versions - openSUSE has only 18 months of support

 - Sure, they offer an 'LTS' version.
-Which is 3 years - almost twice as long as openSUSE offers.
-And 5 years for server packages.
+Which is 5 years - almost twice as long as openSUSE offers.
 However, that does mean you're stuck with old software.
 It is much more difficult to install new software on older Ubuntu than on older openSUSE.
 Also note that Ubuntu's support is very limited, they reject fixing some bugs in LTS even if there is already a fix upstream.
 Their support for LTS is mostly limited to kernel updates.
 Moreover, openSUSE has the openSUSE Evergreen project which also aims to provide long(er) term support.
 We don't know yet how long it'll be but we are working on it!

 - Ubuntu claims to have way more binary packages available.